 It seems like in the 90’s, no house was complete without a display cabinet filled with tchotchkes.
 My house had a few.
 In fact, my dad gave me a small display cabinet when I got married.
 Display cabinets have since gone out of style, but when I saw one in a thrift store, I had to have it.
 Maybe I felt nostalgic, maybe the 90’s are back.
 Who knows?
 Even the thrift store employees seemed confused as to why I bought it.
 But I had a vision to completely modernize it.
-I could see that behind it’s sad brown existence, it wanted to be beautiful and could be with a bit of work.
-The best part of all, is it was half off, so I paid $7 for it!
-Winning!
+I could see that behind it’s sad brown existence, this display cabinet wanted to be beautiful and could be with a bit of work.

 This lovely display cabinet was the perfect contender for this month’s Inspired by Creativity challenge to use chalk paint!
 Big thanks to Shani of Sunshine and Munchkins for hosting!
 Each month, we create something based on a theme.
 Next month is Fall and I am so excited for it!
 Bring on the pumpkin spice (keep the cinnamon pine cones, though – I’m allergic!)